shivampaw/UltimateCRM/readme.md

 You will then need to change your web server root to the public directory.
 Contact your host for help if you need it.

-Now run `composer install` and `npm install` make sure you have composer and npm installed on your server!
+Now run `composer install` and make sure you have composer installed on your server!

 Then setup your database and open the `.env.example` file.
 Rename this file to `.env` and enter details for your database, stripe and email integration.